houndsolo/VyOS_vxlan_homelab/README.md

 }
 ```

-Edit the `vnis.l3` object to add or remove VRFs, L3VNIs, route-targets, external VLANs, and nested L2VNIs.
+Edit the `vnis.l3` object to add or remove VRFs, L3VNIs, route-targets, external L3 vlan, and nested L2VNIs.

 Each L2VNI can define: